 Cause: Overheated Motor or Cracked Furnace Exchanger

-If it cracks, carbon monoxide can seep into your home.
-This colorless gas is fatal in large doses.
-So, it’s important to have an HVAC professional do routine furnace maintenance and have working carbon monoxide detectors.
+If it cracks, carbon monoxide can seep into your house.
+This invisible gas is fatal in large doses.
+So, it’s important to have an HVAC professional do routine furnace maintenance and have functional carbon monoxide detectors.

 Other signs of a cracked heat exchanger include:

 - Chemical smell from furnace, like formaldehyde

 - Water around your furnace, as long as the condensate drain isn’t plugged

 3. The Furnace Smells Like Gas or Rotten Eggs